Nouraaabdullah/2025_GP1_9/README.md

 By integrating artificial intelligence, real-time analytics, and family-oriented budgeting, Surra promotes responsible spending and long-term financial stability across generations.

+### Installation and Run Instructions

+#### Requirements
+- macOS Ventura or later
+- Xcode 15 or later
+- iOS Simulator installed through Xcode

+---

+#### Running the Application

+1. Download and extract the submitted software package.

+2. Open the iOS Simulator through Xcode.

+3. Open the Surra project folder.

+4. Open the project using:
+   - `.xcworkspace` file (preferred), or
+   - `.xcodeproj` file.

+5. Select a simulator device such as:
+   - iPhone 17 Pro Simulator

+6. Run the application using:
+   - Xcode Run button, or
+   - `Cmd + R`

+7. The application will launch automatically inside the iOS Simulator.

+8. Ensure the device has an active internet connection to access:
+   - AI chatbot features
+   - dashboard recommendations
+   - gold price services
+   - Supabase database services

+---

+### Additional Testing Information

+#### Adult Test Account

+Email:
+maha@gmail.com

+Password:

+---

+#### Linked Child Account

+Username:
+DemahOmar

+Password:

 ### Technologies Used

 Flutter : Used for developing the cross-platform mobile application.